jpbow/ai-messenger-bot/README.md

 # Facebook Messenger bot with wit.ai integration
-An example Facebook Messenger bot that connects to wit.ai for natural language processing.
-Follow this tutorial to get it up and running in less than half an hour!
+Follow this tutorial to get the bot up and running in less than half an hour!

 ## You'll need the following before we begin
 * A Messenger platform setup (https://developers.facebook.com/docs/messenger-platform/quickstart)